Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Details of the Method

 We determine the fitting parameters, $t_{c,\{0,1,2,3\}}$, $t_{d,\{0,1,2\}}$, $V_{\{0,1,2\}}$, $D_{c,0}$, $D_{d,0}$, $f_\bg$, $c_\bg$, $\sr$, and $\eta$ defined in Eqs.~(\ref{eq:ecdk}), (\ref{eq:vk}), (\ref{eq:dcdk}), (\ref{eq:sbg}), (\ref{eq:edk}), and (\ref{eq:resol}) to minimize the following cost function,

-Here, $\kk$ runs over cuts 4-13 shown by orange arrows in Fig.~\ref{fig:arpes}(a).
+Here, $\kk$ runs over cuts 4-13 shown by orange arrows in Fig.~\ref{fig:arpes}(a) and $\tilde{N}_\kk=580$ is the number of the $\kk$ points.
 Note that we set $t_{d3}=0$ because the optimized value for it is always found to be quite small even when we start from nonzero values for it.

 The noise in the ARPES data determines the lower bound of the cost function $C$.
 The amplitude of the noise also enables us to evaluate the quality of the fitting.
 We assume that the ARPES data can be decomposed into a smooth inherent spectrum $f(\kk,\w)$ and noise $\varepsilon (\kk,\w)$ as $\tilde{I}_{\rm ARPES}(\kk,\w)=f(\kk,\w)+\varepsilon (\kk,\w)$.
 Then, the cost function $C$ is decomposed as